 Basic science research is not a requirement for medical school admission, and in fact, many Harvard students continue on to medical school without working in a lab.
 Successful medical school applicants have usually demonstrated the ability to pursue an area of study in depth.
 This could be many things including basic or social science research, clinical research, or a thesis in English literature.
-The experience of formulating an original research question and critically analyzing data does not necessarily have to occur in a research lab.
+The experience of formulating an original research question and critically analyzing data does not have to occur in a research lab.

-If you are excited about pursuing basic science research at Harvard, there are many wonderful resources available to you, both at the college campus in Cambridge and at the Harvard Medical School campus in Boston and affiliated hospitals.
+If you are excited about pursuing basic science research at Harvard, there are many wonderful resources available to you, both at the college campus in Cambridge and at the Harvard Medical School campus and affiliated hospitals in Boston.
 For science concentrators in particular, the experience of working in a lab can significantly enhance your college experience.
-Students who are seriously considering a combined MD-PhD or an academic medical career should take advantage of these opportunities early to develop your interests.
+If you are exploring a combined MD-PhD degree and an academic medical career as a physician-scientist, it is a good idea to take advantage of these opportunities early to develop your interests.
+But if you only discover your interests in research and academic medicine later in college, do not be discouraged, as many MD-PhD applicants take several gap years in order to build strong research experiences before applying to medical school.